mfc/baseline-org-policies/README.md

 4. Creating and maintaining an engaged organizational culture
   * Update software on devices
-  * Create spaces for learning, assessing, adopting, adapting policies andpractices
+  * Create spaces for learning, assessing, adopting, adapting policies and practices

 5. Resources